 The Family Unification Program (FUP) is a program under which Housing Choice Vouchers (HCVs) are provided to two different populations.
 PHAs administer the FUP in partnership with Public Child Welfare Agencies (PCWAs) who are responsible for referring FUP families and youths to the PHA for determination of eligibility for rental assistance.
 Once the PCWA makes the referral the PHA places the FUP applicant on its waiting list, determines whether the family or youth meets HCV program eligibility requirements, and conducts all other processes relating to voucher issuance and administration.
 In addition to rental assistance, supportive services must be provided by the PCWA to FUP youths for the entire 18 months in which the youth participates in the program.

 Mainstream Voucher Program vouchers assist non-elderly persons with disabilities.
 Aside from serving a special population, Mainstream vouchers are administered using the same rules as other housing choice vouchers.
 AAHC adopted a preference for their housing choice voucher program for one or more targeted groups, including those who are transitioning out of institutional or other segregated settings, at serious risk of institutionalization, currently experiencing homelessness, previously experienced homelessness and currently a client in a permanent supportive housing or rapid rehousing project, and at risk of experiencing homelessness.

 To be eligible, as with any voucher program, residents must meet the income guidelines, based on family size.
 The household member must meet screening criteria for program approval.

-Please Note: The HCV waiting list is currently closed.
-The Ann Arbor Housing Commission does not provide emergency housing assistance.
+Please note: The Ann Arbor Housing Commission does not provide emergency housing assistance.